jnkather/DeepHistology/README.md

 ### autoDeploy

+This function will use a trained network and allows to deploy it on a different patient cohort.

 Argument | Default Value | Description
 --- | --- | ---
 trainedModelID | [] | use a previously trained model for deployment trainedModelFolder | [] |  path to previously trained model for deployment

 ### autoVisualize

+This function will load results from the 'DUMP' folder and create plots.

 Argument | Default Value | Description
 --- | --- | ---